Bert Stern Brooklyn, USA, 1929-2013

 Biography

-In 1951 he entered Mayfair magazine as artistic director and soon began his collaboration with magazines such as Vogue, Squire, Look, Life, Glamor and Holiday, his best known work is The last sitting (The last session) which is a collection of 2,571 photographs Taken with Marilyn Monroe in 1962 at the Bel-Air hotel in Los Angeles.
+In 1951, he joined Mayfair magazine as an art director and soon began collaborating with publications such as Vogue, Esquire, Look, Life, Glamour, and Holiday.
+His most famous work is The Last Sitting, the collection of 2,571 photographs of Marilyn Monroe taken at the Bel-Air Hotel in Los Angeles in June 1962, just weeks before the actress’s death.

 Works